 “I love your evocative descriptive passages.
 Judith’s presence is felt throughout, sharing the same strength, courage and love of the wild as her man.”
 Margaret Muir, Author of Floating Gold, Sea Dust, Black Thread, & Condor’s Feather

 True Stories from the Sea and Faraway Places

 An odyssey far longer than the one year first imagined.

-Reflections in a Sailor’s Eyes follows our exploration of life through a series of sixteen short stories, starting with first becoming Jack and Jude on our African Honeymoon in 1969, a five month overland journey from England to South Africa in a derelict VW van.
-Several of these stories have been published before, they evoke the wild adventuresome times exploring Earth with our sons as they grew infants to young men sailing the world for 15 years.
-We’re all a bit older now.
-Adding further dimensions are articles and snippets from our maturing years in the same vessel we home built in 1973.
+Reflections in a Sailor’s Eyes follows our exploration of life through a series of sixteen short stories, starting with first becoming Jack and Jude on our African Honeymoon in 1969, a five-month overland journey from England to South Africa in a derelict VW van.
+Adding further dimensions are stories and snippets from our maturing years in the same vessel we home built in 1973.
 Banyandah

 A book for all who like adventures, courage, love, and encouragement

 The story of two modern day explorers deeply in love